 Table 4.7 shows EUROMOD and external data on the number of simulated benefit recipients and tax/contribution payers.
-The number of children eligible for child benefits is underestimated in EUROMOD (ratio of 70-84% in 2015-2017).
+The number of children eligible for child benefits is underestimated in EUROMOD (ratio of 76-84% in 2014-2016).
 This discrepancy might be due to several reasons.
 One of them can be attributed to the fact that there are fewer families with children in the survey.
-The second reason has to do with different reference periods for demographic variables (time of survey) and income (2015), as we drop all children who were born in 2015 to match demographics with the income reference period.
+The second reason has to do with different reference periods for demographic variables (time of survey) and income (2014), as we drop all children who were born in 2015 to match demographics with the income reference period.
 In addition, it can be because our simulation of the means-test is not perfect.
 It should be noted that eligibility for child allowances in Lithuania is based on income threshold and the number and age of children in the family.
-Hence, we simulate a reduction of those eligible for child allowances between 2015-20167.
+Hence we simulate a reduction of those eligible for child allowances between 2014-2016.
 Same is the case in the administrative records.
-In 2017 and 2018 there were changes to eligibility criteria making them more generous, which is reflected in an anticipated increase in the number of recipients.
-We capture the increase between 2016-2017, albeit not to a full extent.
-There is no external statistics to validate the change between 2017-2018.
+In 2017 there were changes to eligibility criteria making them more relaxed, which is reflected in an anticipated almost two-fold increase in the number of recipients.
+There is, however, no external statistics to validate this simulated change in the policy.

-The number of recipients of a birth grant is underestimated, with ratio between 0.60-0.65.
-As the receipt of birth grant is only dependant on the fact of the childbirth the accuracy of the results strongly depends on the representativeness of the survey sample and different reference periods for demographic and income variables.
+The number of recipients of a birth grant is well matched, with a ratio of close to 1.
+As the receipt of birth grant is only dependant on the fact of the childbirth the accuracy of the results strongly depend on the representativeness of the survey sample and different reference periods for demographic and income variables.
 Same is true for pregnancy grant, albeit there is higher discrepancy in the number of recipients of the pregnancy grant (non-contributory maternity benefit), which is quite uncommon in Lithuania and even more so in the data.
-More widely spread contributory benefits are much better captured, i.e. ratios of childcare allowances are 0.94-1.06.
-The coverage of maternity benefit is underestimated with the ratio between 0.55-0.59.
-The coverage of paternity benefit, received by the father during one month after the birth of the child, is slightly over-estimated by 3-7 % between the period of 2015-2017.
-It shows that contributory benefits, such as childcare allowance and paternity benefits are better captured.
+More widely spread contributory benefits are much better captured, i.e. ratios of 1.05-1.19 for maternity benefit and 0.9-1.02 for childcare allowances.
+The coverage of paternity benefit, received by the father during one month after the birth of the child, is strongly over-estimated in 2014 (ratio of 1.82) and is slightly lower thereafter.
+The discrepancy is considerably higher compared to birth grants due to assumption of the full benefit take-up.
+In reality not all fathers who are eligible for this contributory benefit apply for this benefit.

-The number of social assistance recipients is underestimated in EUROMOD compared to administrative data, with a ratio of around 0.74 in 2015, 0.89 in 2016 and 0.90 in 2017 as the number of benefit recipients in administrative data goes down.
+The number of social assistance recipients is underestimated in EUROMOD compared to administrative data, with a ratio of around 0.72 in 2014, 0.89 in 2015 and overestimated in 2016 (ratio of 1.07) as the number of benefit recipients in administrative data goes down.
 EUROMOD also captured this trend, but to a more limited extent.
 As it was already mentioned, there are no corrections made in our simulation for the improving labour market conditions during the analysed period.
-We also model a substantial increase in the number of social assistance recipients between 2017-2018.
-While the external statistics is not yet available, this is a plausible trend as generosity of social assistance increased since 2018.

-The number of recipients of unemployment benefits is similarly underestimated in the baseline (0.74 in 2015).
-For 2016 we see slight a decrease in the number of recipients of the unemployment benefit in the external statistics, unlike in EUROMOD.
-The latter was due to an improvement of the labour market situation in Lithuania.
-A predicted increase in unemployment benefit incidence is in line with the latest reform of unemployment benefits.
-Albeit, as reform went into force since July 2017, we only capture an increase in the number of recipients since 2018.
-Half-year adjustment may be optionally switched on in the model.
+The number of recipients of unemployment benefits is similarly underestimated in the baseline (0.65 in 2014).
+For 2015 we see an increase in the number of recipients of the unemployment benefit in the external statistics, unlike in EUROMOD.
+The latter was most likely due to the discontinuation of the temporary cuts on the unemployment benefits, which were introduced during the crisis.
+Higher amounts put less pressure on the recipients to search for a job, which might have increased their number.
+External statistics for later years are not yet available.